-The Contractor is advised that the majority of the work to be carried out on this project extends along the south side of North Malden Road.
-The Contractor shall have access for the full width of the roadway abutting the proposed drainage works.
-The Contractor may utilize the right-of-way as necessary, to permit the completion of all of the work required to be carried out for this project.
-The Contractor shall also have access into the driveways as necessary to construct the new access bridge, as set out on the plans and in these specifications, along with a sufficient area in the vicinity of the bridge to carry out the required construction of the new structure installation and ancillary work.
+The Contractor is advised that the majority of the work to be carried out on this project extends along the drain allowance of the Hicks Drain.
+The Contractor may utilize the parcel driveway and the drain maintenance easement as necessary, to permit the completion of all of the work required to be carried out for this project.
+The Contractor shall also have access into the driveway as necessary to carry out the removal of the existing access bridge and to construct the new replacement access bridge, as set out on the plans and in these specifications, along with a sufficient area in the vicinity of the bridge to carry out the required construction of the removal and new structure installation and ancillary work.